Truck Accident FAQ

 - What should I do if the trucking company or their insurance company contacts me?

-- Should I accept a settlement offer after a truck accident?
+- Should I accept a settlement offer after an accident?

 - Could the trucking company be responsible for causing my accident?

 - How long do I have to file a claim?

 - What kind of evidence can help my case?

 There is no law or requirement that says you need to have an attorney if you are seeking financial compensation after being hurt.
 But it is often in your own best interest to have an experienced attorney working on your case.